UM-ESG/ESG-Website/content/by-laws.md

 Societies must have a Representative present at every General Body meeting of the current semester, including the Student Organization Retreat.

 Societies must also have completed the allocations report from the previous semester, where applicable.
-The date that this report needs to be submitted to the Director of Finance will be determined by him/her and announced at a Treasurers’ Meeting at the beginning of the semester and will be announced to the Engineering Council at UMEC General Meetings throughout the semester.
+The date that this report needs to be submitted to the Director of Finance will be determined by him/her and announced at a Treasurers’ Meeting at the beginning of the semester and will be announced to the Engineering Council at ESG General Meetings throughout the semester.
 This report is to include:

 - Information about how the money was spent
 - How much was requested and how much was allocated